benbahrenburg/benCoding.AlarmManager/README.md

 <h3>Can I use my own Notification icons?</h3>
 Yes but the URL must be an image located in Resources/android/images/ or an Android content URI.

-<h3>Can I schedule an interval service?</h3>
-No, it is not recommended that you mix alarms and interval services.
-If this is needed, you can schedule a service to create an interval service.
-But, I would caution against mixing repeating service types.

 <h3>My project isn't receiving alarm</h3>
 Please make sure you have the correct receiver entries setup in your tiapp.xml file.
 See the ExampleProject for details.
 Additionally after adding the receiver entries you will need to clean your project and relaunch the emulator.